How to Read Candlestick Charts Like a Pro

 Doji

-Open and close prices are nearly identical.
+Open and close prices are almost the same.

-Indicates market indecision.
+Signals market indecision.

 Hammer & Inverted Hammer

-Small body with a long lower wick.
+Small body with big lower wick.

-Signals potential bullish reversal after a downtrend.
+Signals possible bullish reversal from a downtrend.

 Shooting Star

-Small body with a long upper wick.
+Small body with big upper wick.

-Signals potential bearish reversal after an uptrend.
+Signals possible bearish reversal from an uptrend.

 2. Double Candlestick Patterns